Merck/metalite.ae/README.md

 ## Overview

-metalite.ae is an R package for standard adverse events analysis, including:
+metalite.ae is an R package to analyze adverse events (AE) in clinical trials including:

 - AE summary.
 - Specific AE analysis.
+- AE listing.

+The R package is created using 'metalite' data structure that provide end-to-end software development lifecycle (SDLC) solution including define, develop, validate and finalize the analysis with full traceability.

 ## Workflow

-The general workflow is split into three parts.
+The general workflow split into three parts.

 1. Define metadata information using the metalite package.
 1. Prepare outdata using `prepare_*()` functions.